Arab states of the Persian Gulf: Politics

 Gulf monarchies have developed what political scientists term a "tribal dynastic monarchy" system, which distinguishes them from other Middle Eastern monarchical systems.
-This governance model emerged from traditional chieftaincies and incorporates two key mechanisms: "balanced opposition," where power is distributed among tribal groups, and "affiliation solidarity," which maintains cohesion through kinship networks.
-This system has enabled ruling families to adapt traditional authority structures to modern state institutions, contributing to their resilience compared to other Middle Eastern monarchies that were overthrown in the twentieth century throughout the Arab Cold War.
+This governance model emerged from traditional chieftaincies and incorporates two key mechanisms: "balanced opposition", where power is distributed among tribal groups; and "affiliation solidarity", which maintains cohesion through kinship networks.
+This system has enabled ruling families to adapt traditional authority structures to modern state institutions, contributing to their resilience compared to other Middle Eastern monarchies that were overthrown in the twentieth century and throughout the Arab Cold War.

 Some of the Gulf Arab states are constitutional monarchies with elected parliaments, including Bahrain (al-Majlis al-Watani) and Kuwait (Majlis al-Ummah) which have legislatures with members elected by the population.

 The Sultanate of Oman has an advisory council (Majlis ash-Shura) that is popularly elected.
 In the United Arab Emirates, a federation of seven monarchical emirates, the Federal National Council functions as an advisory body.
 Half of its members are indirectly elected by the hand-picked 33% of Emirati citizens who have voting rights through an electoral college, while the other half are directly appointed by the rulers of each emirate.

 Neither Saudi Arabia nor Qatar has held national legislative elections in the sense of a fully elected parliament: Saudi Arabia has no national legislature elected by voters, with the Shura Council remaining appointed; while Qatar held a partial Shura Council election in 2021 with only two thirds of seats elected, but in 2024 moved to abolish those elections altogether and revert to a fully appointed Shura Council.
 Iraq is the only federal republic situated in the Persian Gulf.

+The Gulf Arab States all follow a standard nomenclature for the sea they border, calling it the Arabian Gulf.
+This has resulted in a longstanding dispute over the name, the Persian Gulf naming dispute.
+In May 2025 American president Donald Trump announced he would support changing the name of the Persian Gulf to Arabian Gulf.

 Freedom of the press

 Freedom of the press is severely restricted in the Arab states of the Persian Gulf.
 In the 2025 World Press Freedom Index of Reporters Without Borders, all Gulf Arab states are ranked in the bottom third of the 180 countries examined, with the exception of Qatar, which ranks 79th.
-However, Qatar too is described as having a "draconian system of censorship", with multiple topics being "completely off limits" and with media coverage of critical regional events often "directly aligned with the Qatari government’s official stance".
+However, Qatar too is described as having a "draconian system of censorship", with multiple topics being "completely off limits" and with media coverage of critical regional events often "directly aligned with the Qatari government's official stance".